What is lipedema?

 Cellulite - While cellulite results from the deposition of fat under the skin, lipedema involves a disproportionate accumulation of fat nodules, which can vary in size.

-Making an accurate clinical diagnosis is fundamental to ensuring appropriate and effective treatment.
-It is therefore very important that you seek out a professional specializing in lipedema so that a correct and timely diagnosis can be made and, from there, the treatment that best suits your particular case can begin.
+Realise a precise clinical diagnosis is essential to ensure proper and effective treatment.
+It is therefore very important that you seek out a professional specialising in lipedema so that a correct and timely diagnosis can be made and, from there, the treatment that best suits your particular case can begin.

 Treatment